caitlinwheeless/cwportfolio/README.md

 # cwportfolio
-Caitlin's super fun and glamorous tech writing portfolio
+Caitlin's super fun and very glamorous tech writing portfolio

 You can view it at caitlinwheeless.com (that's me!)